Devlore: Device Interrupt Protection for Confidential VMs: Design

-\paragraph{Authenticated Physical Interrupts.} As explained in~\cref{ssec:interrputs-overview}, \codename first establishes the authenticity of physical interrupts and uses it as the ground truth to check that the hypervisor benignly virtualizes them for the realm VM.
-To establish physical interrupt authenticity, \codename protects the GIC in the root world and traps all registered device interrupts to the \sm in EL3.
-This allows the \sm to record information about all registered physical interrupts that the GIC fires.
+\newparagraph{Recording Registered Interrupts.} Once \codename establishes physical interrupt authenticity, it uses this as the ground truth to check that the hypervisor benignly virtualizes them for the \cvm (\cref{sec:overview}).
+To create the ground truth, \codename has to record all the registered physical interrupts that the GIC fires.
+For this, it configures the GIC such that all registered device interrupts trap to the \sm.
+This allows the \sm to record information about the registered interrupts.
 In \codename, the \sm stores this information in the RMM-accessible realm memory and notifies the hypervisor that this interrupt arrived by writing to normal world hypervisor-accessible memory.
-Now, all that remains is to ensure that \codename checks the \sm's physical interrupt information to guarantee benign virtual interrupt delivery.
+Now, all that remains is to ensure that \codename checks the \sm physical interrupt information to guarantee benign virtual interrupt delivery.

-\paragraph{Delegate-but-check Virtual Interrupt Management.} As in CCA, the hypervisor is still responsible for interrupt management for the realm VMs in \codename.
-While it would be possible to implement virtual interrupt management in the RMM directly, \codename opts for CCA's design philosophy of delegate-but-check and shows that it is possible to do this securely for virtual interrupts.
-Therefore, the hypervisor should virtualize the device interrupts that the \sm trapped for the realm VMs.
+\newparagraph{Delegate-but-check Virtual Interrupt Management.} As in CCA, the hypervisor still manages interrupts for the \cvms in \codename.
+So, the hypervisor should virtualize the device interrupts that the \sm trapped for the \cvms.
 To enable this, \codename changes the hypervisor to first check if there is any pending interrupt from the \sm every time the hypervisor executes.
-If there are pending interrupts, the hypervisor injects the corresponding virtual interrupts into the realm VM.
-Concretely, according to CCA specifications, the hypervisor sends the vGIC configuration information to the RMM.
-With \codename, the RMM checks this information and then programs the vGIC that fires the virtual interrupts to the realm VM.
+If there are pending interrupts, the hypervisor injects the corresponding virtual interrupts into the \cvm.
+According to CCA specifications, the hypervisor sends the vGIC \config to the RMM.
+With \codename, the RMM checks this \config and then programs the vGIC to fire the virtual interrupts to the \cvm, on \cvm entry.